Mpox

 • Talk openly with sexual partners prior to intimate physical contact

-• Don’t share bedding, clothing with others
+• Don’t share bedding, clothing with infected persons

 Resources